Update: The deadline for making IRA contributions for tax year 2020 has been extended to May 17, 2021.

 Cons: 457 plans do not have the same kind of employer match as a 401(k) plan.
 While employers can contribute to the plan, it’s only up to the combined limit for individual contributions.

-The federal government operates its own retirement plan for federal employees, known as the Federal Employees Retirement System.
-It includes three parts: the Basic Benefit Plan, Social Security, and the Thrift Savings Plan.
-The Basic Benefit Plan is an employer-provided pension plan, while the Thrift Savings Plan is most analogous to what private sector employees can receive.
+The Basic Benefit Plan is an employer-provided pension plan, while the Thrift Savings Plan is most analogous to what private-sector employees can receive.

 Income Taxes: Contributions to the Thrift Savings Plan are made before taxes and grow tax-free until withdrawal in retirement.